madduci/development-environments/docker-templates/base/README.md

 to generate binaries and install them

-## ubuntu-maven-jdk7

-Ubuntu-based Docker image to build Java projects with maven and Oracle JDK7

-To run this image (and to build your project), you can simply run:

-	docker run -v /path/to/folder/with/pom.xml/:/build madduci/ubuntu-maven-jdk7

-and it will create a subfolder called **target** where all the maven-related files and the final *.jar / *.war will be archived.

-Optionally, also the maven repository folder could be mounted on host (/root/.m2/repository)

 ## ubuntu-maven-jdk8

 Ubuntu-based Docker image to build Java projects with maven and Oracle JDK8